luna404/herams-i18n/docs/index.rst

 Rename a Worksapce
 ~~~~~~~~~~~~~~~

 1. To rename a workspace, access the workspace page of your project.
-See `<access-your-workspace>`__ for more detailed instructions.
+See `Access your worksapace`__ for more detailed instructions.
 2. Open the *Workspace settings* by click the |pencil-thin| icon next to your workspace's name.
 3. You should now be able to modfiy the Title of your workspace.